JOHN RIESEN

 BIOGRAPHY

 Hailed as “every inch the hero in stature and voice” (Classical Voice North America), award-winning American tenor John Riesen is consistently impressing audiences with his "impassioned...and vibrant" voice (Opera Today).
-John’s growing career boasts a variety of roles in which he excels and includes significant work in opera, musical theatre, studio recording, and concert.
-He has released two albums: What You'd Call a Dream (2019) and Christmas at Home (2020) and several singles, including “Autumn Leaves” (2021), “What a Wonderful World” (2021), and “Maria” (from West Side Story, 2021), that have reached well over one million streams on Spotify and Apple Music.
+John’s growing career boasts a variety of roles and includes significant work in opera, musical theatre, studio recording, and concert, both classical and Pops.
+He has released two albums: What You'd Call a Dream (2019) and Christmas at Home (2020) and several singles, including “Autumn Leaves” (2021), “What a Wonderful World” (2021), and “Maria” (from West Side Story, 2021), that have reached ten million streams on Spotify and Apple Music, and has lent his voice to 130 commercially available recordings.
+Recently, critics praised John’s “soaring vocal performance” on the 2025 album Love Is… by Terry Lee Nichols (NewAgeCD.com).
 John is also the head of Spotify promotion and PR for Emitha LLC, building an ecosystem for classical singers to be heard around the world.

 CRITICAL ACCLAIM